 ||Closed 9/25/2016.
 No camping within closed campgrounds.
 Open dates for 2017: 6/16-9/24.

 ||This campground consists entirely of first-come, first-served campsites.

 ||Campsite fees are $13 per night (the double campsite is $26).
 Interagency Senior, Interagency Access, Golden Age and Golden Access passes provide cardholders a 50% discount on campground fees (this discount only applies to single campsites).

 ||Pets must be on a hand-held leash at all times.
 A maximum of eight people are allowed per site.
 RVs, trailers or other vehicles must fit on the parking spur.
 Fishing is regulated by the Colorado Parks & Wildlife.

 ||Boulder Ranger District, 2140 Yarmouth Ave, Boulder, CO 80301, Phone 303-541-2500, Fax 303-541-2515; Contact Us

-From Nederland, head west on Colorado Highway 72 for approximately seven miles.
+From Nederland, head north on Colorado Highway 72 for approximately seven miles.
 Look for the University of Colorado Mountain Research Station sign and turn west onto National Forest System Road 298.
 This route is gated during the winter.
 This road is a five-mile, native-surfaced road.
 A high clearance vehicle is recommended.